NWT Homeschool Withdrawal: How to Pull Your Child from a DEA School

 You don't need to justify your decision or provide a curriculum plan at the withdrawal stage.
 That comes in the initial meeting with the principal, which happens after registration.

 Some school administrators will push back — asking about socialization, qualifications, or resources.
 This is common and not a legal obstacle.
-You are entitled to homeschool; the DEA's role is to register you and oversee your program, not to gatekeep entry.
+You are entitled to homeschool; the principal is not a personal gatekeeper, but the local school and DEA still administer registration and oversight.

 This is the critical date.
 Registration by September 30 means your child is counted in the School Funding Framework as a 0.5 FTE student for the year.
-This is what allows your DEA to reserve up to 25% of that FTE amount for parent reimbursement (up to $500 in Sahtu DEC, higher in some boards).
+Reimbursement is capped at a maximum of 25% of an FTE (up to $500 in Sahtu DEC, with some other boards offering more).

-Miss September 30 and you may still be able to homeschool legally — but you lose the funding entitlement for that year and some DEAs will not register mid-year.
+Miss September 30 and you may still be able to register and homeschool legally, but reimbursement is unavailable for that school year.

 Registration involves: